rahul-verma/arjuna/community/FeatureDevelopment.md

     * ignore
     * consider
 11. wait for Absence, Invisible and Diabled

+## Bug Fixes
+None in known and non-fixed stage as of now.

 ## Subsequent Features (Not necessarily in a sequenced order)
 * Classification of Errors and Exceptions